 With the exception of small aquariums and those with almost no illumination, there is no situation in which H. corymbosa Siamensis cannot find a good home.
 Lighting and nutrient demands are moderate, as are those relating to nutrients.
 In addition, a wide variety of water hardness levels and temperatures are tolerated.

 Like many plants, if kept under intense light, the leaves will take on a red or pinkish hue.
 See pictures to the left.

 NOTE: When planting this plant, it is advised to plant each stem separate so light can get to the bottom of each stem.

 Growth Rate: Fast

-You are buying one bunch, approx. 4 or more stems.
+You are buying one bunched plant, four or ore stems.